SquareとMicrosoft Excelの連携イメージ

 Please set "Output" and "Branching Conditions" as needed according to the situation.

-(In this case, set it to be processed as "COMPLETED" when it equals the value.)
+(In this case, it is set to be processed as 'COMPLETED' when equal to the value)

 (3) After checking or optionally changing the settings, click [Save].